Boeing's quality control draws criticism as a whistleblower alleges lapses at factory

 Alaska and United Airlines have canceled thousands of flights as they wait for final inspection instructions from regulators.
 The CEOs of both airlines criticized Boeing in separate interviews on Tuesday.

-"I'm more than frustrated and disappointed," he told NBC News.
+"I'm more than frustrated and disappointed," Alaska Airlines CEO Ben Minicucci told NBC News.
 "I am angry."

 "It's clear to me that we received an airplane from Boeing with a faulty door," he said.